top of page

 CLOTHING

-I recommend planning your outfit at minimum a few days before your shoot.
+I recommend planning your outfit at minimum a few days before your shoot and having your outfits pressed, hung and ready to go.
+Less stress and not being rushed means you will be relaxed which will be reflected in your images.
 Your clothing choices will vary depending on the type of shoot you are doing (e.g. an artist branding portrait vs. a corporate headshot) but here are some good general considerations:

 • Make sure your clothes are something you feel confident in, something that fits you well and makes you feel good about yourself.
 Are there certain colors that look good on you?